 The Big Tree in the Sierras.
-More than 70 scattered groves of big trees occur through 250 miles along the west slope of the Sierra Nevada Mountains in California.
-The big tree or Sierra redwood grows in association with sugar pine (tree in right background), ponderosa pine, white fir, red fir, and incense cedar between the altitudes of 4,000 and 8,000 feet.
+More than 60 scattered groves of big trees occur through 250 miles along the west slope of the Sierra Nevada Mountains in California.
+The big tree or giant sequoia grows in association with sugar pine (tree in right background), ponderosa pine, white fir, and incense cedar between the altitudes of 2,900 and 8,800 feet.
 It is closely related to the coast redwood and to the Metasequoia of China.
 The three species are living representatives of a group of trees that flourished beside the dinosaurs millions of years ago.